pizzato/pizzato.github.io/academy/index.markdown

-Workshop on Social Recommender Systems (SRS) 2012, 2013, 2014, 2015
+Workshop on Social Recommender Systems (SRS) 2012-2015

-Workshop on Social News on the Web (SNOW) 2013, 2014, 2016
+Workshop on Social News on the Web (SNOW) 2013-2016

-Workshop on Recommender Systems and the Social Web 2011, 2012, and 2013
+Workshop on Recommender Systems and the Social Web 2011-2013

-Australasian Document Computing Symposium (ADCS) 2011, 2012 and 2013
+Australasian Document Computing Symposium (ADCS) 2011-2013

-Australasian Language Technology Workshop (ALTA) 2010, 2011, 2012 and 2013
+Australasian Language Technology Workshop (ALTA) 2010-2013